Bharathiraja: Personal life

+Bharathiraja married Chandraleela in 1974 and had two children Manoj Bharathiraja (1976–2025) and Janani (born 1979).

+Manoj was an actor who was introduced in the 1999 Bharathiraja-directed Taj Mahal.
+Manoj married actress Nandana.
+He died of a heart attack on 25 March 2025.
+Janani is married to Rajkumar Thambiraja in Malaysia.

+Bharathiraja's brother-in-law Manoj Kumar has directed films such as Mannukkul Vairam, Vandicholai Chinraasu, Vaanavil and Guru Paarvai.
+His brother Jayaraj made his acting debut with Kaththukkutti.
+His relative Stalin Muthu is a television actor who acted in serials such as Saravanan Meenatchi and 7C.

 Style, critique and public perception

 Bharathiraja (left) and Devayani (right) lighting the lamp to inaugurate the 13th Mumbai International Film Festival, in Chennai.

 When the old era was dominated by films shot inside studios, Bharathiraja directed village themed films that inspired Tamil cinema to capture live locations.
 Array of village films in Tamil cinema started after his trendsetting film 16 Vayathinile.
 He changed the attire of male lead role as simple and without much cosmetics and female leads in his films as dusky looking which were before dominated by fair skinned ladies.
 He started the style of directors speaking to the audience with his famous dialogue "En Iniya Thamizh Makkale (My sweet Tamil people)".
 Bharathiraja is revered as one of the best directors of Indian cinema.
 His ideas were original and his subjects were complex ideas expressed in a manner every common man could understand.

-He is also known for introducing a number of new faces to the film industry.
+Bharathiraja was also known for introducing a number of new faces to the film industry.
 He has introduced many actors as new faces notable among them are Karthik, Radha, Revathi, Radhika, and Vijayashanti.
 Apart from lead actors, he has introduced a bunch of supporting actors.
 Notable among them include Janagaraj, Vadivukkarasi, Chandrasekhar, Pandiyan, and Napoleon.
 As an experimental initiative he used to give new actors a small role in his films later they becoming popular among people and turning to busy actors.
 Many present day directors who were unknown to people turned into actors after playing a debut petty role in his films: K. Bhagyaraj, Manivannan, Manobala, Thiagarajan, and Ponvannan are among them.
 He was also instrumental in portraying Sathyaraj for the first time in lead role.

-Bharathiraja inspired many young film makers and runs a school called Bharathi Raja International Institute of Cinema (BRIIC) on film making.
+He inspired many young film makers and ran a school called Bharathi Raja International Institute of Cinema (BRIIC) on film making.

 Bharathiraja directed socially themed films with special emphasis on women and their complicated interpersonal relationships.
 He addressed other social evils like caste discrimination in his films.